-2/ All figures have been rounded to nearest whole numbers.
+^{1/} All figures have been rounded to nearest whole numbers.

-23. Structural benchmark on performance of DISCOs (MEFP 135).
-In October 2015, quarterly quantitative targets have been determined by MWP and each DISCO for technical and distribution losses, and collection from current consumers (table below).
+- 22. Structural benchmark on performance of DISCOs (MEFP ¶36).
+In October 2015, quarterly quantitative targets have been determined by MWP and each DISCO for technical and distribution losses, and collection from current consumers.
+The performances of DISCOs against targets in Q2 are given in table below. - 23.
+Finalization of privatization transaction (MEFP ¶46).
+A transaction is 'finalized' on reaching financial closure, i.e., funds from the sale are remitted to government accounts.